-Now more than ever, buyers (and often sellers) want a speedy escrow closing.
+Now more than ever, Buyers (and often Sellers) want a speedy escrow closing.
 The standard escrow period takes 30 to 60 days to complete.
 The process can be slow and tedious, with lender approval, building inspections, title issues and “contingencies” written into the sales agreement.

-Buyers and sellers get frustrated with the back and forth of providing documentation, signing off on inspections, negotiating who pays for what when defects in the property are found, and clearing up title defects such as old liens or easements that restrict the use of a portion of the property.
+It is easy to get frustrated with the back and forth of providing documentation, signing off on inspections, negotiating who pays for what when defects in the property are found, and clearing up title defects such as old liens or easements that restrict the use of a portion of the property.

 Let’s assume you have found the property you would like to buy, it is within your budget and it ticks all the boxes in terms of location, size and condition.
-You have started to prepare your existing home for sale — meeting with a Realtor to give you an idea of what will be needed to attract as many buyers as possible, such as correct pricing and doing necessary repair work.
+You have started to prepare your existing home for sale — meeting with a Realtor to give you an idea of what will be needed to attract as many Buyers as possible, such as correct pricing and doing necessary repair work.